De La Salle College (Toronto): Later history: "Oaklands"

 The school's primary focus is its emphasis on academia above all other matters.
 Traditionally, all graduates advance to universities in Canada and the United States; it is a very rare occurrence for a student to matriculate and not proceed to university.

 Oaklands had also fostered a reputation for its musicals and drama efforts which, for the most part, commenced in 1951 and carry on to the present day.
-As well, its student-run newspaper, Oakleaves, has been providing commentary about the school's goings-on since 1931.
+As well, its student-run newspaper, Oakleaves, which has provided commentary about the school's goings-on since 1931.

 In 1950, after a great deal of effort and sacrifice on the part of the Brothers and the alumni of the school, the present main building structure was officially opened.
 De La Salle "Oaklands" had always been a completely private school, but in 1967, a very significant change took place when grades nine and ten were placed under the auspices of the Metropolitan Separate School Board (now known as the Toronto Catholic District School Board), while grades 6, 7, 8, 11, 12 and 13 remained under the Brothers' jurisdiction as an independent private school.

 Prior to the 1970s, De La Salle "Oaklands" demonstrated an ordered and disciplined environment where direction and goals were clear and commitment by students, teachers and parents to that culture was strong.
 In the 1970s and 1980s, society underwent change and the school mirrored the milieu in which it existed.
 Spontaneity, flexibility and creativity replaced the status quo.
 The traditional students' blazer was abandoned, returning in 1974.

 By 1987, the maintenance, curriculum, funding and control of the entire high school was under the MSSB.
 However, full funding of Roman Catholic public separate high schools in Toronto in 1987 was intended to preserve the individual identity brought to each school by its founding religious order.
 In a joint letter, the Catholic Private Secondary School Principals of Toronto urged the continuation of each school's heritage.